PixievoltNo1/Deviant-Love/README.md

 Well, umm, some of the Firefox things are kept in the Chrome folder, haha.
 In order to get a working Firefox extension, do the following:
 * Make a symbolic link of Chrome/core/ in Firefox/content/ (creating Firefox/content/core/)
-* Run FxL10n.py (use [Python](http://www.python.org/), version 3)
+* Make a symbolic link of Chrome/_locales/ in Firefox/webextension/ (creating Firefox/webextension/_locales)

-Windows users can use [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/hardlinkshellext.html) to make a symbolic link (a junction will also work, but will bork if you move the Deviant Love repo).
+Windows users can use [Link Shell Extension](http://schinagl.priv.at/nt/hardlinkshellext/hardlinkshellext.html) to make symbolic links (junctions will also work, but will bork if you move the Deviant Love repo).
 Linux users can use the [ln](http://en.wikipedia.org/wiki/Ln_(Unix)) command line tool, or possibly find an easier way in their file manager.
-Alternatively, you can copy the folder, but Git will ignore the copy, so make sure any changes you make get copied back.
+Alternatively, you can copy the folders, but Git will ignore the copies, so make sure any changes you make get copied back.

-To test the Firefox extension, I recommend following [these directions](https://developer.mozilla.org/en/Building_an_Extension#Test).
+To test the Firefox extension, I recommend doing a [temporary installation](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).

-Don't touch stuff in Firefox/locale/; instead, make your changes in Chrome/_locales/ and then run FxL10n.py again.

 # KTHXBAI